 The report also highlights a “best case” scenario.
 GCC countries could continue to broker peace in the Middle East while also developing their economies.
 Good examples are Dubai, UAE, and Qatar.

 What Happens If GCC Members Drop the Dollar Peg

 The peg fixes the exchange rate of each countries currency to the dollar.
 When the dollar fell 40 percent between 2002 and 2014, it created an inflation rate of 10 percent in these countries.
 It forced the price of oil and other commodities to increase.
 If they removed the peg to the dollar, they would not need to buy so many Treasurys to stabilize their exchange rate.
 That would cause the dollar to decline, causing inflation in the United States.

 It would also mean that oil is no longer priced in dollars.
 That could result in lower oil prices.
-But nothing will happen quickly as potential implications need to be well-studied.
+But nothing will happen quickly since potential implications need to be studied further.